triton-inference-server/server/README.rst

 * 20.05

-  * Full release of community standard HTTP/REST and GRPC inference protocol support in server, Python client, and C++ client.
+  * Full release of KFServing community standard HTTP/REST and GRPC inference protocol support in server, Python client, and C++ client.
   * Existing HTTP/REST and GRPC protocols are deprecated but remain the default.
-  * Shared library inferface defined in trtserver.h is deprecated.
+  * Existing shared library inferface defined in trtserver.h continues to be supported but is deprecated.
   * New shared library interface is defined in tritonserver.h.

 * 20.06

   * Triton Server version 2.0.0.
-  * Community standard HTTP/REST and GRPC inference protocols become the default and only supported protocols for the server.
+  * KFserving community standard HTTP/REST and GRPC inference protocols become the default and only supported protocols for the server.
-  * Original Python and C++ client libraries and examples are removed.
+  * C++ and Python client libraries based on the KFServing standard inference protocols become the default and only supported client libraries, replacing the original C++ and Python client libraries.
-  * Shared library interface defined in trtserver.h is removed.
+  * The new shared library interface defined in tritonserver.h becomes the default and only supported shared library interface, replacing the original trtserver.h inferface.

-Throughout transition the model configuration schema, model repository struture, and custom backend APIs will remain unchanged so that any existing models, model repository, and custom backends will continue to work with Triton Server.
+Throughout the transition the model configuration schema, model repository struture, and custom backend APIs will remain unchanged so that any existing models, model repository, and custom backends will continue to work with Triton Server.

 Documentation
 -------------